 "One touch of nature makes the whole world kin" - William Shakespeare

 Most of us feel some sense of separation from other living beings and forms in our natural world.
-Perhaps you experiencing anxiety or despair about the climate crisis and the extreme weather events we continue to suffer?
-Ecotherapy assists you reconnect in emergent, experiential and embodied ways.
+Perhaps you're experiencing anxiety or despair about the climate crisis and the extreme weather events we continue to suffer?
+ReWilding assists you reconnect in emergent, experiential and embodied ways.
 You'll be more able to face into the suffering of our world, with a sense of meaning and purpose.

-I am thrilled my colleague, Emma Green, is joining me to offer an Ecotherapy Group for 8-10 people.
+I am thrilled my colleague, Emma Green, is joining me to offer ReWilding Workshops for 5-8 people, starting in May 2024.

 For us, as therapists, the recognition of humans as Ecological beings is deeply expansive and insightful.
 In our work we encounter a myriad of ways people can feel ill-at-ease, disconnected, dissatisfied, depressed, anxious, or overwhelmed.
 Most of these experiences also involve varying levels of physiological stress on a daily basis.